 The NHPRC staff will acknowledge receipt of the application soon after we receive it.
 The following evaluation criteria and weights will be used by NHPRC staff and other reviewers to form recommendations.

-Criteria for NHPRC-Mellon Start-Up Grants for Collaborative Digital Editions in African American, Asian American, Hispanic American, and Native American History
+Criteria for NHPRC-Mellon Planning Grants for Collaborative Digital Editions in African American, Asian American, Hispanic American, and Native American History and Ethnic Studies:

-- Quality and extent of the proposed collaboration, including its ability to enhance, build upon, and include the capacities of all participants, and to further the planning, development, and early implementation of the proposed edition.
+- Quality and extent of the proposed collaboration, including its ability to enhance, build upon, and include the capacities of all participants in the planning process, and to realize the envisioned planning goals and outcomes.
 (30 percent)

-- Quality and extent of community and end-user engagement and input, as implemented in the development of the proposal and as envisioned for later stages of project development.
+- Quality and extent of community and end-user engagement and input in the development of the proposal and in the plan of work.
 (20 percent)

-- Coherence, effectiveness, and reasonableness of the proposed work plan and budget, including goals and initial ideas for online publication.
+- Coherence, effectiveness, and reasonableness of the proposed planning goals, activities, and budget, and their likely success in preparing the project for implementation.
 (20 percent)

 After submitting a proposal, do not discuss the pending application to the NHPRC with any Member of the Commission.
 Commission members must ensure fair and equitable treatment of all applications and do not discuss proposals with individual applicants.

-Approximately 3-4 months after the submission deadline, we will send to the Project Director anonymous copies of reviewers' comments along with specific questions from the Commission staff.
-Applicants have an opportunity to answer the reviewers and Commission staff’s questions and comments.
+Commission Staff: Approximately 3-4 months after the submission deadline, we will send to the Project Director anonymous copies of reviewers' comments along with specific questions from the Commission staff.
+Applicants have an opportunity to respond to any issues raised in the reviews as well as to Commission staff’s questions and comments.

 Award Administration Information